Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about science and nature.

 Introduction to Joro Spiders

 Female Joro spiders are large and attractive animals with yellow and blue-green stripes on their upper body and striped legs.
+When the legs are included in the size, the females may be as big as a person's palm.
 The males are much smaller and are brown.
 The size and colour of the females are not their only interesting features.
 They create dense, three-dimensional webs that coat objects, including porches, mailboxes, and power lines.
 The webs are often shaped like a basket and are said to be up to three metres (ten feet) deep.
-The constructions are so big and common in some areas that they are a nuisance.
+The constructions are so big and common in some areas that they are a major nuisance.
 The spiders are venomous, but their bite is weak and unlikely to cause major problems in humans.

 Joro spiders are native to Asia but have spread to North America.
 They were first noticed in Georgia in 2014 but may have arrived in 2013.
 They have become especially noticeable in the state.
 They can also be found in part of North Carolina.
 According to some scientists, the spiders are likely here to stay and may increase their range.
 Some researchers suspect that they may have already spread to other states and haven't yet been discovered.